-include the Document Library URL link to the activity-specific Hazard Assessment Control Form (HACF) as outlined in the document Occupational Health & Safety Requirements
+include a link to the activity-specific Hazard Assessment Control Form (HACF or FLHA) as outlined in the document Occupational Health & Safety Requirements

 Activity Report Group (under the Basic Info tab) - for WCB reporting purposes, the appropriate group should be selected from the dropdown list.
-Appendix B of the VRMS Admin Guide provides examples of activities that might be included in each group

-Include the Feedback Field “Employee Volunteer Hours” on any activities where University of Calgary employees are recruited to assist during paid work hours.
+Include the Feedback Field “Employee Volunteer Hours” on any activities where University of Calgary employees are expected to assist during paid work hours.
+In these cases, they are still considered employees but can be managed in your Better Impact account anyway.
+This field is used to identify these respective hours.

 Recommended Practices